 Still very much a treat

-When I was a kid, it was work to collect oysters by the bushel basket at low tide, so they were a treat.
-However, today, they are sold by the each, and they are not cheap, so they are still a treat!
-But they are special, and should be handled with care and respect.
+When I was a kid, it was easy work to collect oysters by the bushel basket at low tide, and they were a treat.
+However, today, I get them by the each, they are not cheap, but they are still a treat!
+They are still special, and should be handled with care and respect.

 Know where your oysters are from.
 This is the time to make a friend of your fishmonger at her/his shop.
 Buy fresh as possible with tightly closed shells that have no off odors.
 If you have never shucked an oyster before, ask the fishmonger to show you how, they are delighted to do so.
 You can also go to YouTube where there are many good instructions, much better than I could attempt to explain here without risking your injury!
 I’ll just say that with the right tool and technique, they are not difficult to open once you get the hang of it.